nafeesaamirmuazu/moonlitscent/README.md

-# 🌙 Moonlit Scent
+# 🌙 Moonlit

-> Discover the Art of Luxury Fragrance
+> Discover the Art of Luxury Fragrance and elegant modest wears

-A luxury fragrance portfolio website designed and developed to showcase the Moonlit Scent brand, its collections, and customer engagement channels.
+A luxury fragrance & modest wears portfolio website designed and developed to showcase the Moonlit brand, its collections, and customer engagement channels.

 ## ✨ Overview

-Moonlit Scent is a modern, responsive portfolio website built to provide customers with an elegant online experience while exploring premium fragrances.
+Moonlit is a modern, responsive portfolio website built to provide customers with an elegant online experience while exploring premium fragrances and elegant wears.

 The website highlights: